Derek Chauvin trial: Two jurors dismissed over knowledge of $27 million settlement to George Floyd family

 (MINNEAPOLIS) -- The trial of former police officer Derek Chauvin was dealt a major setback on Wednesday when the judge in the case dismissed two jurors already selected for the panel after they said they heard about the $27 million settlement the city of Minneapolis reached with the family of George Floyd and conceded they can no longer be impartial.

-Hennepin County District Court Judge Peter Cahill removed the two jurors from the panel following Zoom hearings held in court with each of the nine members that had been picked to hear evidence in the trial.
+Hennepin County District Court Judge Peter Cahill removed the two jurors from the panel following Zoom hearings held in court with the seven jurors picked to hear evidence in the trial before the settlement was announced.

 Two other jurors said they had inadvertently heard of the settlement announced on Friday, but felt they could set aside what they heard or saw about the civil court action and maintain impartiality and decide the case based solely on the evidence presented during the trial.